Organising Legal Support

 - Running legal information sessions and legal trainings prior to an action (as part of pre-protest direct action trainings or as stand alone events).

-Training, co-ordinating and debriefing Legal Observers to attend the protest.
+- Training, coordinating and debriefing with Legal Observers to attend the protest.

-- Collating photos/film footage from protests (primarily in order to identify improper police action).
+- Collating photos and videos from protests (primarily in order to identify improper police action).

 - Media comments about legal issues arising out of a protest.

-- Providing legal representation for people arrested at a protest or providing appropriate referrals to supportive criminal law firms, Victoria Legal Aid or a community legal centre.
+- Helping find legal representation for people arrested at a protest or providing appropriate referrals to supportive criminal law firms, Victoria Legal Aid or a community legal centre.

-- Providing legal advice about possible options available to people if they experienced police violence or harassment, including potentially providing information, advice, referrals or representation in relation to civil actions.
+- Providing legal information about possible options available to people if they experienced police violence or harassment, including potentially providing information, advice, referrals or representation in relation to civil actions.

 Arrange Legal Trainings